-- In March 2023, \$7.5 million (equivalent to €7.1 million) were paid pursuant to the addendum to Ilumetri's licence agreement with Sun Pharma.
+- In March 2023, \$7.5 million (equivalent to \in 7.1 million) were paid pursuant to the addendum to Ilumetri's licence agreement with Sun Pharma.
 According to the addendum, the Company will disburse \$10 million, based on certain regulatory milestones related to a new indication for this product.
-In addition, in November 2023, the third milestone for sales under the same contract was accrued in the amount of \$20 million (equivalent to €18.3 million).
+In addition, in November 2023, the third milestone for sales under the same contract was received for an amount of \$20 million (equivalent to \in 18.3 million).
 The payment was made in January 2024, pending payment as of 31 December 2023 (Note 16).